game-forest/Citrus/Docs/articles/citrus_project/configuration.md

-# Citrus Project Configuration
+# Citrus project configuration

 Citrus project configuration is provided via a JSON (currently Newtonsoft.Json parseable) file with extension `.citproj`.

 `ProjectDirectory` is considered to be a directory where project configuration file is located.
 Whenever it is stated that path is relative, implied it's relative to `ProjectDirectory` unless stated otherwise.

-## Root Level
+## Root level

 Property                          | Type                                      | Description
 ----------------------------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------